 N.B.
 7pm next Wednesday.
 Wednesdays during Lent, at 6.00-6.50pm on 4 & 11 March, and 7.00-7.50pm on 18 March & 1 April 2020, the Stations of the Cross are prayed at St Michael’s.
 “Powerful and evocative use of scripture,” said Fr Christopher Durrant.
 There will be NO Stations on Wednesday 25 March as there will be Sung Mass for the Annunciation at 7.30pm.

 Like many Anglo-Catholic churches, St Michael’s has a set of 14 painted carvings, probably made in Oberammergau in Bavaria, depicting biblical and legendary events on Christ’s painful journey from Pilate’s palace to his Crucifixion at Calvary.

-Our final meditation on the Stations of the Cross is on Spy Wednesday, 17th April, at the later time of 7pm, featuring the Pergolesi “Stabat Mater”, sung by members of the choir.
+Also CANCELLED – Final meditation on the Stations of the Cross would have been on Spy Wednesday, 8th April, at 7pm, featuring the “Stabat Mater”, sung by members of the choir.